jessym/articles/a-complete-introduction-to-java-ee/README.md

-# A Modern Introduction to Java EE
+# A Complete Introduction to Java EE

-This README is a summary of the following article: https://www.jessym.com/articles/a-modern-introduction-to-java-ee
+This README is a summary of the following article: https://www.jessym.com/articles/a-complete-introduction-to-java-ee

 ## Prerequisites